Filippo1993/patagonia-trip/README.md

 <img align="right" src="https://github.com/user-attachments/assets/9905ee4b-1a54-4562-8038-e2d5c2196f86" width="45%" style="border-radius: 40px;" />

 Repository for my solo bike trip of the Carretera Austral,<br>
-a route that connects the Chilean regions of Aysén and Los Lagos.<br>
+it connects the Chilean regions of Aysén and Los Lagos.<br>
 The Carretera starts from Villa O'Higgins,<br>
 but I started a little more south from El Chalten.<br>
 <br>